Japan poised to ease constitution's limits on military in landmark shift

 It will, however, be welcomed by Washington which has long urged Tokyo to become a more equal partner in their alliance.

-Officials in Abe’s ruling coalition parties agreed on Tuesday morning to the proposed lifting of the ban on collective self-defense, a lawmaker told reporters, paving the way for cabinet later in the day to adopt a resolution revising a long-standing interpretation of the U.S.-drafted constitution.
+Parties in Abe’s ruling coalition are expected on Tuesday morning to agree to the proposed lifting of the ban on collective self-defense, paving the way for cabinet later in the day to adopt a resolution revising a long-standing interpretation of the U.S.-drafted constitution.

 Legal revisions to implement the change must be approved by parliament and restrictions could be imposed in the process.